Where is Monashee Powder located?

 Each of our guests is equipped with an avalanche transceiver and given a lesson on how to use it.

-Guests must be strong intermediate skiers capable of dealing with deep powder snow in the backcountry.
+Guests must be very strong intermediate skiers capable of dealing with deep powder snow in the backcountry.
+There aren’t any groomed blue runs!
+A certain amount of agility and bounce makes skiing in the deep snow the most fun you’ll have this winter!

 A visit to Monashee Powder will usually entail skiing both open bowls and steep tree runs.
 Powder skis make skiing deep snow much easier for any skier; however, you should be comfortable skiing black diamond runs.
 We reserve the right to restrict unskilled skiers from participating, but we will try to help guests improve so they can join the group on the easier runs.
 No refunds will be available for these guests if they can’t handle the terrain.